GunaPalanivel/FinFlow/README.md

 - **Quality Control**: We aim to deliver a high-quality and reliable application.
 Limiting access allows us to focus on improving the project and addressing any issues before making it available to the public.

 We appreciate your understanding and patience.
 If you have any questions or need further information, please feel free to reach out to us by opening an issue in the repository.

+### Additional Information

+This project has been fully functioning with our account details and user account creation processes.
+However, due to safety reasons, we have restricted this project from public use.
+This project was built for a hackathon, and in the future, we will look into making it commercial.

 ```
 This readme provides a comprehensive overview of Fin Flow, a financial SaaS platform, emphasizing its technical architecture, features, and integrations.
 It offers a clear understanding of the project's structure, technology stack, and functionalities, enabling developers and users to grasp its capabilities effectively.